multimediaeval/multimediaeval.github.io/_editions/2020/tasks/pixelprivacy.md

 #### Evaluation Methodology
 The protection score will be the accuracy of the BIQA prediction on modified images by participants.
 We specify the threshold that is to be used by BIQA.
 Note that we expect that accuracy to decrease after protection, but theoretically it is also possible that protection fails, and that it stays the same.

+We appreciate approaches that are robust against practical post-processing operations.
+So the submitted images will be evaluated on their slightly JPEG compressed (quality factor = 90) version.
+We have confirmed such compression has little impact on the BIQA scores.

 Appeal will be evaluated by a set of computer vision experts.
 Submissions will be ranked as follows: All approaches that achieve a protection score of at least 50% (50% reduction in the accuracy of the prediction) will be ranked in terms of their appeal score.

 #### References and recommended reading